-DXR250RT Real Time Detector: This amorphous silicone flat-panel detector is composed of a 1024x1024 pixel array at 200 micrometer pixel pitch with 14-bit capable detection.
-The active area of detection is 8 in. x 8 in.
-(20.62 cm. x 20.62 cm.) with the capability of doubling its wide dimension through the enabling of the tiling function.
-Exposure rates (termed "detector timing" in our set-up) can be adjusted to suit saturation needs at multiple intervals ranging from 33 ms to 5 s.
-For large specimens, a multiple scan project can be enabled to cover specimens unable to fit entirely within the 8 in.
+DXR250: This amorphous silicone flat-panel detector is composed of a 2000x2000 pixel array at 200 micrometer pixel pitch with 14-bit capable detection.
+The active area of detection is 16 in. x 16 in.
+Exposure rates (termed "detector timing" in our set-up) can be adjusted to suit saturation needs at multiple intervals ranging from 131 ms to 5 s.
+For large specimens, a Helix or a Multi-scan project can be enabled to cover specimens unable to fit entirely within the 16 in.
 (20.62 cm) height of the detector face.
 The 14-bit detection allows for x-ray positive images written in a 16-bit .tiff format, which corresponds to over 65,000 gray-levels for an enhanced dynamic range of x-ray images.

 Prior to June 2020 the detector was a DXR250RT 8"x8" 1000x1000 pixel detector.